 During this unprecedented and challenging time, your enduring compassion and commitment to dramatically improving the lives of women most of us will never meet gives me hope.
 Now more than ever, a generosity of spirit is needed to make the world a more just, loving, and peaceful place.

-I am grateful every day to be a part of the Fistula Foundation community, comprising of so many ‘better angels’ like you – selfless donors, caring doctors, and a dedicated staff team.
+I am grateful every day to be a part of the Fistula Foundation community, comprised of so many ‘better angels’ like you – selfless donors, caring doctors, and a dedicated staff team.
 I appreciate very much the work you do to change the world, woman by woman.

 I wanted to close by returning to the late singer Marian Anderson singing ‘My Country ‘Tis of Thee’ on the steps of the Lincoln Memorial on Easter Sunday,1939.
 Though some said she was the greatest singer in a century, she was barred from performing in other venues in our nation’s capital because she was black.
 But, there she is with 75,000 people in front of her, and the statue of The Great Emancipator behind her, singing ‘let freedom ring.’

 CEO, Fistula Foundation

 “The arc of the moral universe is long, but it bends towards justice.”-Dr. Martin Luther King, Jr.